satellytes/satellytes.com/blog-posts/boosting-developer-productivity-with-github-actions.md

 This workflow is run for all new issues that are being opened in our repository.

 **What problem does it solve?**
 We are using a "Project" in GitHub, which is like a Kanban board to organize issues.
 We only have a single project that we use to organize all our issues.
-To make this work we need to add new issues to this project so that they appear on the project board.
+To make this work, we need to add any new issue to this project so that it appears on the project board.
 During our meetings we mostly look at this project board to triage new issues.
 Because we forgot to add some of the new issues from time to time, we forgot to talk about them during our refinements and so we never addressed some of them.

 **How does it solve the problem?**
 This workflow consists entirely of already available actions so it was pretty much a plug & play experience.
 All it does is, whenever there is a new issue, it adds it to our project.
 In every meeting in which we look at our project board we can now be sure that all new issues are listed in our backlog.
 This is especially relieving for issues that got created by some external party that is not aware of our GitHub project.